skip to main content

 Verizon is the slam-dunk pick here—its Fios plans give you superb speeds, fast uploads, and no data caps.
 And you don’t even have to sign up for an annual contract.
 The only catch is that the best Verizon plans might not be available in your area.
 It’s far less widely available than Xfinity.

-We’re not so keen on Xfinity’s contractual obligations or data caps, but those are fairly common things you see from other internet providers and not deal-breakers by any means.
+We’re not so keen on Xfinity’s data caps, but those are fairly common things you see from other internet providers and not deal-breakers by any means.
 You can get excellent speeds at a fair price on an Xfinity plan.
 And Xfinity has some nice bundling options, too, if you’re looking for cable TV.

 Methodology